martingu11/qgis_plugin_tools/docs/usage.md

 ## Translating

 ### Using translations in code
-It is a good practice to use wrap every meaningfuly log or message string inside `tr` to make it possibly translatable.
+It is a good practice to use wrap every meaningful log or message string inside `tr` to make it possibly translatable.